chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

       "#{(node.memory.total.to_i * 0.4 ).floor / 1024}m"

+**The following Elasticsearch options require Chef Automate 0.8.46 or above:**

 ``elasticsearch['max_open_file']``
    The maximum number of files Elasticsearch may open simultaneously.
 The default value is ``65536``.
 Setting this to a lower value may lead to data loss and is highly discouraged.